- Home

 What is the Element Framework built upon?

-Every year, LSEG Refinitiv delivers hundreds of new UX workflows and applications.
-This is made possible via the repeated use of standardized core components, which helps avoid re-builds and ensures consistency in the look and feel of applications.
+Every year, LSEG delivers hundreds of new UX workflows and applications.
+This is made possible via the repeated use of standardised core components, which helps avoid re-builds and ensures consistency in the look and feel of applications.

-The Element Framework (EF) is a library of reusable web components that can be easily utilized with minimal configuration and code changes.
-Hence, they make web application development within the LSEG Refinitiv ecosystem much quicker and productive.
-The elements and components adhere to Refinitiv's Halo Product Design System, which ensures that the theme / look-and-feel / branding / UX of application workflows remains consistent.
-In addition, support for internationalization and accessibility is built in and the web components have been fine-tuned for fast performance and rendering.
+The Element Framework (EF) is a library of reusable web components that can be easily utilised with minimal configuration and code changes.
+Hence, they make web application development within the LSEG Workspace ecosystem much quicker and more productive.
+The elements and components adhere to LSEG Workspace's Halo Product Design System, which ensures that the theme / look-and-feel / branding / UX of application workflows remains consistent.
+In addition, support for internationalisation and accessibility is built in and the web components have been fine-tuned for fast performance and rendering.

-The Element Framework web components are built using Typescript.
-They are explicitly intended to be reusable building blocks for all UX development and can be utilized in any html5 application delivery regardless of channel.
+The Element Framework web components are built using TypeScript.
+They are explicitly intended to be reusable building blocks for all UX development and can be utilised in any web application delivery regardless of channel.

 Web components enable us to create truly encapsulated bits of UI that can be wrapped in a single tag and dropped onto a page without concern about conflicts with other elements and styles in the rest of your code.
 We provide specifications that leverage a low-level set of APIs to extend a browser’s built-in set of HTML tags, covering: